ericdrowell/jsonc/README.md

         {"ret": ["done"]}
       ]};

 Declarations are wrapped inside obect literals.
 Arrays are used to pass paramaters.
-For example, the declaration `"eq": ["$g", "h"]` means return true if the variable g equals the string "h".
+For example, the declaration `{"eq": ["$g", "h"]}` means return true if the variable g equals the string "h".

 ## How is this useful?